 The Pressure of Semi Truck Hours of Service

 From the moment a driver wakes up and is on duty, he has 14 hours before he has to turn in for the night.
 Only 11 of those hours can be spent driving, which isn't as much as it seems—this article will explain why later.
-After their 14-hour workday is finished, they have to take an 8 hour break in their sleeper berth.
+After their 14-hour workday is finished, they have to take a 10-hour off-duty break.
+The Sleeper Berth provision requires truckers to spend at least 8 of those 10 hours in their sleeper berths.
 Truckers will work this schedule for no more than 60 hours in a week (or 70 hours in an 8-day period) before they need to take a "restart."
 A restart is a 34-hour period where they do no driving.
 All of their hours must be recorded in a federally-mandated logbook.

 Truckers regard federal hours of service rules as a nuisance (at best) or a detriment to the American Dream (at worst).
-During an NTSB investigation, one trucker said to investigators, "Do you know how difficult it is to make money?"
-Asked about keeping a complaint logbook, he added, "If anybody tells you they roll 100% by the book, they're lying to you."
+According to The Huffington Post, one trucker once said to NTSB investigators, "Do you know how difficult it is to make money?"
+Asked about keeping a compliant logbook, he added, "If anybody tells you they roll 100% by the book, they're lying to you."
 The truth is, the hours of service arrangement is hard for truckers.